martlin2cz/JRest/README.md

 # JRest

+## Warning
+__Warning:__ this text is outdated, take a look into src/test/java/ into package cz.martlin.test for examples of usage.
+Will be corrected as soon as I complete the updates I am currently performing.

 ## Abstract

 JRest is framework which simulates something like restaurant.
 Also, JRest is the IPC _(inter-process communication)_ (or, if you want, RMI _(remote method invocation)_) java framework.